GGNahuel/08-AdministracionTurnosClinica/README.md

 <br>

 # Health center appointment manager
+The objective of this project was apply and show my acquired knowledge and skills for web developing.

-The project is designed as an application that **allows users to create and manage turns, as well as handle data related to patients, healthcare professionals, and service areas**.
+It is designed as an application that **allows users to create and manage turns, as well as handle data related to patients, healthcare professionals, and service areas**.
 Essential tools for any healthcare center, presented in a practical and user-friendly way.

 It enables easy access to information through **customized searches and table views**.
 Information is recorded via **clear forms**, along with practical tools such as a calendar displaying scheduled appointments by day and time.